History of the United States (1945–1964): Cars

 Automobiles became much more available, after the low production runs in the Depression, followed by the moratorium on production during the Second World War, when factories produced Jeeps and other military transport vehicles instead of cars.
 Styles became flashier.
 Boxy and conservative in the first half of the decade, they became lower, longer, wider, and sleeker.
 Tail fins, chrome, and multicolor paint jobs characterized the late 1950s.
 It was the beginning of the end for the small auto manufacturers, which were crippled by the Ford-GM price war of 1953–1954.
 Studebaker went under; the others merged into American Motors, whose Rambler chugged into the 1960s.

 Ford's launch of the new Edsel in 1958 was hotly anticipated, but it was a lemon and was cancelled after only three years.
 The name "Edsel" became an icon of failure.
 The 1950s was also the decade when the popular sport Formula One started.

+"Women and Automobility"

+During the post-World War II period, the growth of suburban communities reshaped household life in the United States.
+The suburban boom was shaped by suburban design principles that emphasized low-density housing, single-family lots, and spatial separation between residential areas and commercial centers.
+Many white middle-class became increasingly dependent on automobiles to manage domestic responsibilities, as many suburban neighborhoods were often far from shops and school and lacked convenient public transportation.
+The rise of automobile use coincided with a period of expanding consumer culture that encouraged weekly supermarket trip and the purchase of new household appliances.
+Historian William Chafe has noted that family life in the 1950s often centered around children's needs, which led many mothers to use cars frequently for errands and to transport their children to and from school and extracurricular activities.